orstavik/JoiEvents/docs/1d4_focus/5b_WhatIs_tabindex.md

 Some native elements react to certain events.
 These elements are referred to as ["interactive content"](https://html.spec.whatwg.org/multipage/dom.html#interactive-content-2).
 Most commonly, such interactive elements react when the user `click`s on them ("clickable elements"), but they can also respond to `keypress` enter, `wheel`, and other events.

 Elements that can gain focus are considered interactive.
 This means that all the native element types that have their own reactions to user events *and* focusable elements with a valid `tabindex` attribute are interactive.
-But, as described above, non The functions below finds all interactive elements that are focusable or tab-able:
+But, as described above, none of the functions below finds all interactive elements that are focusable or tab-able:

 ```javascript
 function interactiveElements(doc, tabbableOnly) {